-I have not served in the United States military.
-I timely registered for selective service.
+I did not serve in the military.
+I registered for the selective service upon turning 18.

 8. Honors and Awards: List any scholarships, fellowships, honorary degrees, academic or professional honors, honorary society memberships, military awards, and any other special recognition for outstanding service or achievement.